 Milk and Honey

 26-year-old Rupi Kaur may not have been the first Instagram entrepreneur poet, but she is certainly one of the most notable.
-Though Kaur has risen to the status of New York Times Best Seller with her collections of works, including this first one “Milk and Honey,” she began by posting her work to Tumblr, Instagram, and other social media sites.
+Though Kaur has risen to the status of New York Times Best Seller with her collections of works, including this first one “Milk and Honey,” she began by posting her poems to Tumblr, Instagram, and other social media sites.
 These digital platforms moved beyond traditional print publications and helped to usher in a literary revival with Kaur’s serving as the guiding force.
 To this day, poetry is still “one of the fastest-growing categories in publishing” -The Atlantic